austinhuang0131/austinhuang0131.github.io/README.md

 That's right.
 I came to Montréal to study.

 ### I created two chatbots
 * [DiscordTel](http://github.com/austinhuang0131/discordtel) is a Discord bot that simulates the process of phone dialing on Discord servers.
-It ~~has~~ had reached more than 2300 guilds, however it was deleted by Discord once.
+It ~~has~~ had reached more than 2300 guilds, which was erased by Discord.
 Currently in the process of restructuring.
 * [Metagon](https://metagon.cf) is a multi-platform bot that has a lot of useful tools.
 Currently my main focus.

 ### and an exchange system between a bunch of chatbots